-These subcommands are discussed in detail in the z/VM: XEDIT Command and Macro Reference.
+These subcommands are discussed in detail in z/VM: XEDIT Commands and Macros Reference.
 Column-targets are discussed in that book in the CLOCATE subcommand section.

 The following examples illustrate how to use the CLOCATE and CDELETE subcommands to delete a word: